The day my denial died: the first step in my healing from maternal narcissistic abuse

 What mattered was getting it out of my head before it swallowed me whole.

-You will want to minimize them.
+You will want to deny them, to minimize them, to rewrite them.
+Don’t.

 Let them play.